How Long Does Meth Stay In Your System? Meth Drug Test Factors, Crystal Meth Half-life & Treatment

-It is common for someone who abuses meth to go through the next stage, called binging, to avoid crashing when the high wears off.
+It is common for someone who abuses meth to go through the next stage, binging, to avoid crashing when the high wears off.
 Binging can last from three to 15 days, during which the person often avoids eating.
-In a recent study of meth users, 67% used meth several times a week, and 23% tried never to leave their binge by using it multiple times per day, every day.
+In a recent study of meth users, 67% used meth several times a week, and 23% tried never to leave their binge by using it multiple times daily.

 4th Stage: The Tweak

 The last stage of meth intoxication, sometimes considered the most dangerous, is tweaking.
 During tweaking, the high has worn off, and side effects like itching are common.
-Further, a person can become increasingly frustrated, paranoid, and unstable due to going several days without sleep.
+Further, a person can become increasingly frustrated, paranoid, and unstable after several days without sleep.
+Can’t sleep after meth?
 People going through this stage are typically unpredictable.
 Some individuals develop meth psychosis and are at higher risk for self-harm.

 5th Stage: The Crash

 During a meth crash, the body finally shuts down after being overstimulated from the meth high.
-This stage can last from one to three days and involves excessive fatigue and sleep.
+This stage can last one to three days and involves excessive fatigue and sleep.
 Crashing also occurs when you stop taking meth.
-For most meth users, they experience their crash within the first ten days of quitting.
+Most meth users experience their crash within the first ten days of quitting.

 6th Stage: The Hangover